Mission

 Oh St. Joseph whose protection is so great, so strong, so prompt before the Throne of God, I place in you all my interests and desires.

-Oh St. Joseph do assist me by your powerful intercession and obtain for me from your Divine Son all spiritual blessings through Jesus Christ, Our Lord; so that having engage here below your Heavenly power I may offer my Thanksgiving and Homage to the Loving of Fathers.
+Oh St. Joseph do assist me by your powerful intercession and obtain for me from your Divine Son all spiritual blessings through Jesus Christ, Our Lord; so that having engaged here below your Heavenly power I may offer my Thanksgiving and Homage to the Loving of Fathers.

 Oh St. Joseph, I never weary contemplating you and Jesus asleep in your arms.
 I dare not approach while He reposes near your heart.